ASalad42/CI-Continuous-Integration-and-CD-Continuous-Delivery-and-Deployment/README.md

 so the following was done in dev on local host > pushed > jenkins recieved and tested > then merged with main after success
 ![image](https://user-images.githubusercontent.com/104793540/187961463-b53ea776-14ad-4d74-b6fd-76b571367aba.png)

-### create 3rd job to get code from main and deploy on AWS in a running ec2 instance
+### Third job to get code from main branch and deploy on AWS in a running ec2 instance

 - add contents of pem file into ssh > credentials
 - create new ec2 instance (new feature so cant use ami)